Zidane Iqbal

-Zidane Ammar Iqbal (زيدان عمار إقبال; born 27 April 2003) is a professional footballer who plays as a midfielder for Eredivisie club Utrecht.
+Zidane Aamar Iqbal (زیدان عمار اقبال; born 27 April 2003) is a professional footballer who plays as a midfielder for Scottish Premiership club Dundee United.
 Born in England, he plays for the Iraq national team.

 Iqbal joined Manchester United's youth system aged nine.
-He made his first-team debut in a UEFA Champions League match in December 2021.
-Iqbal represented Iraq at under-23 level before making his senior international debut in January 2022.
+He made his first-team debut, and his only senior appearance for United, in a UEFA Champions League match in December 2021.
+He signed for Utrecht in 2023, and moved to Dundee United in 2026.

+Iqbal represented Iraq at under-23 level, before making his senior international debut in January 2022.
+He represented Iraq at the 2026 FIFA World Cup.

 Early life

 Born in Manchester to a Pakistani father and an Iraqi mother, Iqbal played for local side Sale United from the age of four before joining Manchester United at the age of nine.
+His paternal side originate from Sahiwal, in the Punjab province of Pakistan.

 Club career

 Manchester United

 Iqbal signed his first professional contract with Manchester United in April 2021.
 He made his first-team debut for Manchester United on 8 December 2021 as an 89th-minute substitute in a UEFA Champions League match against Young Boys.
-Thus, he became the first British-born South Asian as well the first Iraqi to play for the club, and the first ever British South Asian to play in the Champions League.
+Thus, he became the first British-born South Asian, and the first ever British South Asian to play in the Champions League.